harleypig/ado-pipeline-doc/README.md

 - If a parameter is missing required fields such as 'name' or 'type'.
 - If the output markdown file exists but lacks the necessary start or end comments.

-# For the above, explain that having one or the other comment, but not both, causes an error.
-Otherwise, the table is appended to the end of the file, AI!
+If the output markdown file exists and contains only one of the start or end comments, an error will be raised.
+This ensures that the table is correctly inserted between the specified comments.
+If neither comment is present, the table is appended to the end of the file.

 ## Requirements